 Banks and Financial Institutions

 Banks and financial institutions frequently offer notary services.
-Many banks provide this service free for their customers or at a nominal fee.
+Many banks provide this service complimentary or at a nominal fee for their customers.
 Chase, Wells Fargo, and Bank of America are examples of such banks.
 It’s advisable to call ahead and inquire about availability and any fees.

 Online Notary Services